-The faith primary and junior schools are listed on page 45 of this e-booklet starting with 'F'.
-Before you apply for a place at any of the borough's faith schools, you must read the school's admission criteria (pages 25 to 31) and follow the instructions on pages 36 and 37.
-If your child does not gain a place at our faith school, please see pages 21 to 22 about the appeals process.
+All these schools are listed on page 45 of this e-booklet, starting with 'F'.
+Before you apply for a place at any of our faith schools, you must read the school's admission criteria (pages 26 to 29) and follow the instructions on pages 36 and 37.